Trismegiste/WamBundle/README.md

 ## Is there a releaase for ZF/CodeIgniter/FatFreeFramework instead of Symfony 2.1 ?
 Yes : this library can be included in whatever you want.
-For example : the console can be run as far as you have PHP 5.3.8 and phpunit don't need any framework to be run (and also TravisCI)
+For example : the console can be run as far as you have PHP 5.3.8 and PhpUnit and TravisCI don't need any framework to be run

-But for convinience, there is also service for symfony 2.1 because it is the most advanced framework for PHP today ( AOP capabilities if you want proof )
+But for convinience, there is also service for symfony 2.1 because it is the most advanced framework for PHP today
+(I mean with features like namespace, ORM, DDD, DI, AOP to name few )

 ## Can I haZ example ?
 Look at the file basket.pro : it's a set of marketing rules for gift and discount